cloudflare/cloudflare-docs/content/workers/tutorials/handle-form-submissions-with-airtable/index.md

 [The front-end portion of this site](https://airtable-form-example.pages.dev) does not require any specific React experience.
 It uses a basic HTML5 form, showing that you can use Workers to handle any kind of form, whether entirely in HTML, or client-side, JavaScript-heavy forms, such as with React or other front-end frameworks.

-## Step 1: Create a form
+## 1. Create a form

 For this tutorial, you will be building a contact form.
-You can customize the fields, but the form this tutorial references will collect a first name, last name, email address, phone number, subject, and a message.
+The form this tutorial references will collect a first name, last name, email address, phone number, message subject, and a message.

-If this is your first time building a form and you would like to follow a tutorial to create a form with Cloudflare Pages, refer to the [HTML forms](/pages/tutorials/forms) Pages tutorial.
-Then continue with [Create a serverless function](/workers/tutorials/handle-form-submissions-with-airtable/).
+If this is your first time building a form and you would like to follow a tutorial to create a form with Cloudflare Pages, refer to the [HTML forms](/pages/tutorials/forms) tutorial.

 The simplified HTML markup for this form: